flintlang/flint-2/docs/state_of_flint-2.md

 ### For-loops
 For-loops are currently unimplemented in both the Move and eWASM compiler.

-### Compiler Checks
-// TODO: George

 ### Move
 #### Dictionaries
 Due to their current implementation, dictionaries are restricted to only having an Address key type.
 In addition to this, the dictionary runtime functions are out of date, as the Move function ```move_to_sender``` is deprecated.

 #### Variable Mangling
-// TODO: George
+Currently variable mangling is not implemented.
+Consider any contract that has typestates.
+Since it is a stateful contract, when it is compiled to MoveIR or LLVM, the contract has an implicit field called `_contract_state`.
+This means that if a contract is written that has a variable called `_contract_state` in it, there may be variable conflicts.
+A mangling system whereby variable names are changed at compile time to avoid this should be implemented.

 ### eWASM
 #### Arrays and Dictionaries
 The current implementations of both arrays and dictionaries in the eWASM compiler are fairly limited.
-Arrays (//TODO: explain how arrays are implemented?) are only stack-allocated, and currently only fixed-sized arrays are implemented.
+Arrays are only stack-allocated, and currently only fixed-sized arrays are implemented.
+However, there is bounds checking for array accesses which will revert the execution of the contract in the event of an attempted out of bounds access.
 Dictionaries are represented as a stack-allocated array of structs containing key-value pairs, and are even more limited.
 The key type is currently restricted to only Int, Address and Bool (as the key and index are compared using ```build_int_compare```, and these types are converted to int in LLVM).
 Also, only fixed-sized dictionaries are implemented, and you cannot currently replace a key-value pair in the dictionary, only replace the value corresponding to the key.
 We would suggest a Hashmap as a better implementation of a dictionary in LLVM.

 #### Unimplemented Expressions and Statements
 Currently, not all expression and statement types in the AST are implemented in eWASM, for example range expressions, sequences and do-catch statements.

 ## Likely Problems
 ### Libra Updates
-Libra is (at the time of writing) still in early development, hence is known to update often (and often without documentation), hence changes to Libra are likely to break the Move compiler, resulting in the Flint Move tests no longer passing.
+Libra is (at the time of writing) still in early development, hence is known to update often (and often without documentation).
+This means that changes to Libra are likely to break the MoveIR compiler, resulting in the Flint Move tests no longer passing.
 We would recommend looking at Libra's functional tests for the language, as these will show what they've had to change to keep their own tests passing, which should be a rough guide for fixing any issues.